-Last week I had the opportunity to attend the 2014 B2B Marketing Forum hosted by Marketing Profs out in Boston, MA and it was definitely a conference for the books.
-After attending last year, I couldn’t wait to see what Marketing Profs had up their sleeve, from the speakers, to the vendors, to the attendees, and of course, the giveaways!
+Last week, I had the opportunity to attend the 2014 B2B Marketing Forum hosted by Marketing Profs in Boston, MA, and it was a conference for the books.
+After hearing last year, I couldn’t wait to see what Marketing Profs had up their sleeve, from the speakers to the vendors, attendees, and, of course, the giveaways!

-When you have that much knowledge, and that much talent, and that much excitement flowing through the veins of each attendee and each speaker, a conference of this caliber is simply bound for greatness, and indeed it was.
+When you have that much knowledge, talent, and excitement flowing through the veins of each attendee and speaker, a conference of this caliber is bound for greatness, and indeed it was.

-Ann Handley, the CCO of Marketing Profs opened the conference this year by sharing that it was the company’s largest year to date.
-With over 850 attendees and speakers from all around the world, this year’s conference was 30% larger than 2013 and by far the most connected, most unique, and most exciting for today’s marketers to attend.
+Ann Handley, the CCO of Marketing Profs, opened the conference this year by sharing that it was the company’s most significant year.
+With over 850 attendees and speakers from all around the world, this year’s conference was 30% larger than in 2013 and by far the most connected, most unique, and most exciting for today’s marketers to attend.

-The workshop was called, “Becoming a Marketing Change Agent in Your Organization” and it really resonated with me in a way that I could not wait to bring my newfound knowledge back with me to share!
+The workshop was called “Becoming a Marketing Change Agent in Your Organization,” it resonated with me in a way that I could not wait to bring my newfound knowledge back with me to share!

-Right now, marketing is the cultural hub and momentum driver that is dragging companies into the 20thcentury and since marketing impacts EVERYTHING; it’s really the heart of every organization.
+Right now, marketing is the cultural hub and momentum driver that is dragging companies into the 20th century, and since marketing impacts EVERYTHING, it’s the heart of every organization.

-Because of web and digital communication, expectations from consumers as well as businesses have changed.
-Not only in the world of B2C, but in the world of B2B, people in general have higher consumer expectations.
-The internet offers them information that wasn’t readily available before, making decision markers even harder to reach.
+Because of web and digital communication, expectations from consumers and businesses have changed.
+Not only in the world of B2C but in the world of B2B, people in general have higher consumer expectations.
+The internet offers them information that wasn’t readily available before, making decision markers even more challenging to reach.

-With the changes in consumer behavior and higher expectations, it is crucial for organizations to be much more collaborative in nature.
+With the changes in consumer behavior and higher expectations, organizations must be much more collaborative.
 Collaboration is the key to meeting those expectations.
 Empowering employees, providing open lines of communication, creating a standard of cultural self-awareness…

-Amber really hit the nail on the head when talking about the key components of collaborative companies and I’d like to share them below:
+Amber hit the nail on the head when talking about the key components of collaborative companies, and I’d like to share them below:

 1.)
-Cultural Self-Awareness – It’s important for organizations to NEVER lose touch with what we want our company culture to be, but also what our company culture currently is.
-One way to find this out comes directly from our employees by conducting internal surveys that ask REALLY GOOD QUESTIONS!
+Cultural Self-Awareness – It’s essential for organizations to NEVER lose touch with what we want our company culture to be, but also what our company culture currently is.
+One way to find this out comes directly from our employees by conducting internal surveys that ask GOOD QUESTIONS!

 • How do we behave?